Rate this page:

 Copy URL

-Implement the desired functionality by following step-by-step Guides or download and test our latest iOS SDK here:
+To implement the desired functionality, follow the step-by-step Guides or download and test our latest iOS SDK:

 • Audio call: Demonstrates the basic voice call functionality of the Voximplant iOS SDK.